BranchMetrics/react-native-branch-deep-linking-attribution/CONTRIBUTING.md

   ```
 - The iOS tests must be run on macOS with Xcode 8 installed.
 - You can also run the native unit tests in Android Studio or Xcode if you prefer, using the projects under native-tests.
 You must install the NPM dependencies for this repo first.
+- There is no need to run `pod install` or even install CocoaPods in order to run the unit tests.
+- If you don't have access to macOS and are not changing anything in the iOS codebase, there is no need to
+  run the iOS unit tests.
+They will run in CI.
+If anything fails the error will be reported there.

 ### Docs